 For the attention of: BBFC Central Services Manager

 or such other address as the BBFC may specify for this purpose on the BBFC Website.

 In the case of a Customer which is a Licensee, for the attention of the person, and to the address or e-mail address given by them in their application to become a Licensee, or in the case of other Customers such other person, address, or e-mail address as the Customer may have notified to the BBFC in the course of dealings with the BBFC;

 delivered personally; or

-sent by fax or e-mail; or
+sent by e-mail; or

 sent by pre-paid first class post, recorded delivery or registered post; or